openenergymonitor/guide/source/setup/esp8266-adapter-emontx.markdown

 ![esp8266adapter.jpg](/images/setup/esp8266adapter/esp8266adapter.jpg)

+Alternatively, 6 way ribbon cable with the RX/TX line swapped could be used, and may be a bit easier to put together.

+N.B.
+You should connect ONLY the RX pins, and leave the Tx pins not connected, as the pictures above show.

 ### Setup procedure

 1) Plug the ESP8266 Huzzah WIFI module into the emonTx as shown in the first picture above.